 On-premises data store credentials

 The credentials for your on-premises data stores are always encrypted and stored.
-It can be either stored locally on the self-hosted integration runtime machine or in Azure Data Factory managed storage (just like cloud store credentials).
+They can be either stored locally on the self-hosted integration runtime machine, or stored in Azure Data Factory managed storage (just like cloud store credentials).

-You can choose to store credentials locally.
-If you want to encrypt and store credentials locally on the self-hosted integration runtime, follow the steps in encrypting credentials on self-hosted integration runtime.
+Store credentials locally.
+If you want to encrypt and store credentials locally on the self-hosted integration runtime, follow the steps in Encrypt credentials for on-premises data stores in Azure Data Factory.
 All connectors support this option.
-The self-hosted integration runtime uses Windows DPAPI to encrypt the sensitive data/ credential information.
+The self-hosted integration runtime uses Windows DPAPI to encrypt the sensitive data and credential information.

-Ports used during encrypting Linked Service on self-hosted integration runtime
+Ports used when encrypting linked service on self-hosted integration runtime

-By default, PowerShell uses the port 8050 on the machine with self-hosted integration runtime for secure communication.
+By default, PowerShell uses port 8060 on the machine with self-hosted integration runtime for secure communication.
 If necessary, this port can be changed.

 Encryption in transit

 All data transfers are via secure channel HTTPS and TLS over TCP to prevent man-in-the-middle attacks during communication with Azure services.

 Azure Virtual Network is a logical representation of your network in the cloud.
 You can connect an on-premises network to your virtual network by setting up IPSec VPN (site-to-site) or ExpressRoute (private peering).

 The following table summarizes the network and self-hosted integration runtime configuration recommendations based on different combinations of source and destination locations for hybrid data movement.